AsrOneSdk/published-scripts/ARM Templates/Enable Replication/README.md

 ## Solution overview and deployed resources

-Executing this script will deploy a Powershell Script of name "Enable-Replication" and then trigger it.
+Executing this template will deploy a Powershell Script of name "Enable-Replication" and then trigger it.
 After triggering, Azure VMs will be protected against the Recovery Services Vault.

 ## Prerequisites